scottschrum79-design/timeoutchef.com/_recipes/greek-meatball-pita-sandwiches-with-roasted-green-beans-and-almonds.md

 ## Notes

 - If you do not have or cannot find Greek style yogurt you can strain plain yogurt with a coffee filter or several paper towels overnight in the refrigerator, discard the liquid.
 You can use a whole pita to make a larger sandwich and also add some shredded lettuce, sliced tomatoes and onions to the sandwich.
-- 44 Sliced Steak with Caper Sauce and Broiled